Maithilishetty/MujocoRobotArm/README.md

 Experiments to learn Mujoco and setting up traditional + RL controllers for a robotic arm environment within in.

-Required Libraries:
-- NumPy
-- Mujoco
-- MatplotLib
+To install all the required libraries, run,
+`pip install -r requirements.txt`

 Next, run the example,
 `mjpython main_IK.py`

 Once run, you'll see a mujoco simulation and 3 figures stored in your folder namely,